Top 5 Hiking Trails In Panama City, Panama

 Another trail to look into if you want to make it a relaxing family trip is El Charco.
 It has a big area for picnics and also natural pools to cool off in.
 There’s no entry fee and the parking lot is located 5 kms after Parque Municipal Summit.
 It’s the same entrance as Gamboa’s Canopy Tower.
 The only requirement to be able to enjoy some fresh air here is to not bring pets with you as they are not allowed.

 This hike starts about 20 minutes from the city, in Panama Pacífico.
 Also known as Bunker Hills, this trail is about 2.1 kms in which you´ll see several army bunkers from back when the U.S. Army inhabited this area.
+There a lot of foreign retirees in this area of Panama City.

 The area is safe, there’s no entry fee and the trail is easy to follow.
 It’s also loaded with greenery and wildlife.
 If you decide you have enough time on your hands you can also check out Telegraph Hill where you’ll see a lot of old army training facilities or Trillo Tití.
 This last trail is a full 6 kms of tropical nature which you can enjoy by walking or bike riding.
 You’ll also find bathrooms here in case your nature calls.